 - Start filing your taxes regularly (every quarter)!
 Keep your tax documents organized.
 You will need those ITRs as documentation and requirement for certain types of work and applications (like passports and visas), as well as loans and possible audits if your company/client requires it.

-- Go back to your RDO every January to file the annual renewal of registration and pay the PHP500 fee.
+- File the annual renewal of registration (Form 0605) and pay the PHP500 fee.

 You can complete this process within 15-20 days, and it depends on how quickly you can process the requirements.
-You’ll be going to your RDO at least 3 times, and at least once a year to file your annual renewal of registration.
+You’ll be going to your RDO at least 3 times, and you only have to go back to settle any unpaid fines for late filing!

 Ways to file taxes: